alshedivat/al-folio/_projects/2022_snowdepth.md

 category: work
 ---

-As a research assistant in this scientist group, I joined the field (drone) trip and now working on the algorithm development for processing DEM and ICESat-2 datasets.
+As a research assistant in this scientist group (SNOWDEPTH), I joined the field (drone) trip and currently working on the algorithm development for processing DEM and ICESat-2 datasets.
+The topic is highly related to my thesis: `Benchmarking DEM uncertainties by ICESat-2 - a workflow and application on snowdepth`.
 This research is key to understanding the snow-depth-related climate mechanism or application, e.g. permafrost, high-mountain precipitation, hydropower...

 ## The state of the snow depth problem